The Mach Loop

 The Mach Loop is named after the town of Machynlleth and is a low level flight training path through a series of valleys in mid Wales.
 East of the loop is Dinas Mawddwy, West is Dolgellau, heading South is Corris, through the famous "Corris Corner" where we are located, South is Machynlleth.

-Planes will only fly in fair weather, Monday to Friday, and not on bank holidays.
+Planes will only fly in fair weather, Monday to Friday, (Friday tends to be a half day) and not on bank holidays.
 Late summer is considered 'peak', however we see a ramp up from early April, all the way through to October

 If you're bringing an ABRS try the following frequencies